DRJohnson21/team7-driver-nudge-system/README.md

 ## Sample Generated Nudge

-**Weekday Night — Top zone: Upper East Side North (~13.5x)**
+**Weekend Evening Rush — Top zone: JFK Airport (~14.9x)**
-> *"Weekday night: Upper East Side North is about 13.5x busier than average with 52,602 pickups recorded across the training window.
-Penn Station/Madison Sq West follows at roughly 13.3x with 52,200 pickups.
-Focus on Upper East Side North for potential opportunities."*
+> *"During the weekend evening rush, JFK Airport is about 14.9x busier than average with roughly 1,200 pickups per evening.
+East Village follows at about 12.7x with around 1,000 pickups per evening.
+Focus on JFK Airport for potential opportunities."*

 ---